vinsupersmart/MACROS/README.md

 The program is a Python script that utilizes several APIs and libraries to generate personalized health scores and recommendations for menu items at a specific restaurant.
 The script prompts the user to provide their health history, allergies, and the restaurant they are interested in.
 It then retrieves nutrition information for each food item on the restaurant's menu and generates a health score and recommendation for each menu item based on the user's health conditions and preferences.

 The script utilizes the Nutritionix API to retrieve nutrition information for each menu item, including the number of calories, total fat, saturated fat, cholesterol, sodium, total carbohydrate, dietary fiber, sugars, and protein.
-It then generates a personalized health score and recommendation for each menu item based on the user's health conditions and preferences.
+It then generates a personalized health score and recommendation for each menu item based on the user's health conditions and preferences using an openAI API.

 The personalized recommendation is also generated for each menu item based on the user's health conditions and preferences.
 The recommendation provides guidance on which menu items to choose based on the user's health conditions and preferences.
 The recommendations are generated in a similar format to those provided by a nutritionist.